Bug report #19709

 What about 2.18, worked as expected?

-#3 Updated by Even Rouault over 1 year ago
+#3 Updated by Even Rouault about 4 years ago

 - Resolution set to wontfix

 The fundamental problem is that GeoPackage uses binary encoding (int32, int64, float64) whereas Shapefile/DBF uses text encoding.
 OGR and QGIS have slightly different ways of mapping to DBF field types.
 For example OGR will map a Int as a Decimal(9) and QGIS as a Decimal(10), and OGR will map a Int64 as a Decimal(18) and QGIS as a Decimal(20).

 <=9 characters, OGR will interpret it as a Int

 =10 and <=18 characters, OGR will interpret it as a Int64

 =19 characters, OGR will interpret it as a Double